israelg99/Kindred/README.md

 # Kindred
-To adapt and win different environments, the agents ought to be versatile, the motto is *cut like a samurai and sting like a butterfly*.
+To adapt and win different environments, the agents ought to be versatile.

 **The best models in a given environment are in bold; models in italic can't solve the environment.*